 One of the least demanding bike rides ever, the route we’ll show you follows a meandering irrigation canal all the way from Calgary to Chestermere.
 Thirty or so clicks of pleasant and enjoyable fun, it’s paved for ease of ride, flat the whole way so peddling is near effortless, and overall is not that terribly busy.
 There are many entry points allowing one to lengthen the outing if they wish.
 It’s not a short ride, but is nothing close to hard.

 To follow in our tracks, park somewhere close to Glenmore Trail and Ogden Road.
 The back lot of the shopping complex is good and out of the way.
 I doubt anyone would care if you left your auto there as long as you take some of the perimeter, lesser used stalls.
 Helmets on, head south, cross at the lights (notice the all the road construction here), turn left, go over the tracks then right away the canal, and intercept the pathway.
 Turn south.
+Now the fun begins.

 For the next couple kilometres, the path parallels the CPR mainline on the opposite side of the canal.
 Engage in a little trainspotting if you like.
 Got my first flat of the day here (and year).
 Another, on the back wheel, would happen on the return trip.
 Call me Mr Flat.
 Get them with amazing frequency.
 It’s a curse, a sad running joke.
 Tried different tires/tubes/liners/rim tape/you name it; and put many bikes techs on it, and still they come.
 It’s not route specific, so don’t worry about going where I did and having problems, it’s just me.

 I resist the temptation to toss the bike in the canal followed by an angry stomp back to the car, cursing and swearing the whole way, by God, that it’ll be the last time I ride.
 But I tough it out and continue on, fingers crossed it won’t happen again…a futile exercise as it turned out.